-R. Edward Freeman, "Managing for Stakeholders", p.
+1 R. Edward Freeman, "Managing for Stakeholders", p.
 45.

-You are required to properly cite all your sources (see pages 2 and 13 of the syllabus for the academic integrity policy).
+You are required to properly cite all your sources (see pages 2 and 15 of the syllabus for the academic integrity policy).
 Do this whenever you find yourself quoting or otherwise using the ideas of another person.
 When citing, please follow the rules below, keeping in mind that you must cite all sources, even if you are only putting their ideas into your own words.

-For any text that was assigned for class, you only need to cite (1) the author, (2) the title, and (3) the page numbers, as in:
+For any text that was assigned for class, you only need to cite (1) the author, (2) the title, and (3) the page numbers (similar to how they are cited in the course syllabus' schedule), as in: